callysto/infrastructure/PROCESSES.md

 $ popd
 ```

-There can only be one development environment running at a time.
-If you want to
-run a second development environment, you have two options:

-1. Copy `terraform/hub-dev` as `terraform/hub-mydev` and replace all occurrences
-of `hub-dev` with `hub-mydev` within the `main.tf` file.
-Then copy
-`ansible/group_vars/hub-dev` to `ansible/group_vars/hub-mydev` and modify
-as needed.

-2. Use the `terraform/hub-ci` environment or copy `terraform/hub-ci` to
-`terraform/hub-mydev`.
-There is no need to edit `main.tf` as the `hub-ci`
-environment will generate an environment with a random name.
-If you don't want
-a random name, go with Option 1 above.

 ## Deploying a CI Environment

 The CI environment is meant to be a disposable development environment for use